-The technical analysis of this plan considered the feasibility, benefits, and drawbacks of interlining the MAX on North College Avenue with the existing MAX on Mason Street route.
-Interlining the two routes would result in operating the service as one continuous route without a transfer at the Downtown Transit Center.
+Based on extensive community desire for a one-seat ride from North College Avenue to the South Transit Center, technical analysis of this plan considered the feasibility, benefits, and drawbacks of interlining the MAX on North College Avenue with the existing MAX on Mason Street route.
+Interlining the two routes would result in operating the service as one continuous route where the Downtown Transit Center would serve as a stop rather than a transfer.
 In the near- and mid-term it is recommended that these two MAX routes operate separately (possibly with different service names) because of a mismatch of the planned frequencies of each route and reliability challenges created by railroad crossings.